rethinkdb/rethinkdb-rs/api/python/control-structures/http.md

     For `PUT`, `PATCH` and `DELETE` requests, the value will be serialized to JSON and placed in the request body, and the `Content-Type` will be set to `application/json`.

 	For `POST` requests, data may be either an object or a string.
-Objects will be written to the body as form-encoded key/value pairs (values must be numbers, strings, or `null`).
+Objects will be written to the body as form-encoded key/value pairs (values must be numbers, strings, or `None`).
 Strings will be put directly into the body.
 If `data` is not a string or an object, an error will be thrown.

     If `data` is not specified, no data will be sent.

 ## Pagination

 `r.http` supports depagination, which will request multiple pages in a row and aggregate the results into a stream.
-The use of this feature is controlled by the optional arguments `page` and `pageLimit`.
+The use of this feature is controlled by the optional arguments `page` and `page_limit`.
 Either none or both of these arguments must be provided.

 * `page`: This option may specify either a built-in pagination strategy (as a string), or a function to provide the next URL and/or `params` to request.

-   At the moment, the only supported built-in is `'link-next'`, which is equivalent to `function(info) { return info('header')('link')('rel="next"').default(null); }`.
+    At the moment, the only supported built-in is `'link-next'`, which is equivalent to `lambda info: info['header']['link']['rel="next"'].default(None)`.

     __Example:__ Perform a GitHub search and collect up to 3 pages of results.

-    ```js
+    ```py
     r.http("https://api.github.com/search/code?q=addClass+user:mozilla",
-           { page: 'link-next', pageLimit: 3 }
-    ).run(conn, callback)
+           page='link-next', page_limit=3).run(conn)
     ```

     As a function, `page` takes one parameter, an object of the format:

-    ```js
+    ```py
     {
-        params: object // the URL parameters used in the last request
+        'params': object, # the URL parameters used in the last request
-        header: object // the HTTP headers of the last response as key/value pairs
+        'header': object, # the HTTP headers of the last response as key/value pairs
-        body: value // the body of the last response in the format specified by `resultFormat`
+        'body': value # the body of the last response in the format specified by `result_format`
     }
     ```

     The `header` field will be a parsed version of the header with fields lowercased, like so:

-    ```js
+    ```py
     {
         'content-length': '1024',
         'content-type': 'application/json',